 This illustation of the iconic Cobra was created in CorelDraw by the talented (Pam says so) K.B.Graser.
-It won the June 2006 Design Contest at www.dimagemaker.com.
+It won the June 2006 Design Contest at Dimagemaker.com.

 The Testa Rossa, which first ran at the 1957 Nürburgring 1,000km, is Ferrari’s most celebrated racing car ever.
 Review the individual histories of these cars, from the first prototype of 1957 to the final 330 TRI/LM that was completed in 1962, and it stands as an honor roll of major international competitions, only beginning with Le Mans, captured by any worldly famous driver of the era you care to name.

 Today, a documented Testa Rossa is worth millions.
-These don't come up for auction very often, only 34 were made, but the one sold in 2011 for $16.4 Million
+These don't come up for auction very often, only 34 were made, but the one that sold in 2011 brought $16.4 Million

 I figured the only way I was going to get one is to do an illustration, so here it is.